awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane, choose **Roles**\.
-Select the check box next to AWSServiceRoleForCloudWatchEvents, not the name or row itself\.
+Select the check box next to the name of the role you want to delete, not the name or row itself\.

 1. For **Role actions**, choose **Delete role**\.